Liquid crystal: Liquid-crystal phases

-The ordering of liquid crystalline phases is extensive on the molecular scale.
-This order extends up to the entire domain size, which may be on the order of micrometers, but usually does not extend to the macroscopic scale as often occurs in classical crystalline solids.
+The ordering of liquid crystals extends up to the entire domain size, which may be on the order of micrometers, but usually not to the macroscopic scale as often occurs in classical crystalline solids.
 However some techniques, such as the use of boundaries or an applied electric field, can be used to enforce a single ordered domain in a macroscopic liquid crystal sample.
 The orientational ordering in a liquid crystal might extend along only one dimension, with the material being essentially disordered in the other two directions.

 Thermotropic liquid crystals

 Thermotropic phases are those that occur in a certain temperature range.
 If the temperature rise is too high, thermal motion will destroy the delicate cooperative ordering of the LC phase, pushing the material into a conventional isotropic liquid phase.
 At too low temperature, most LC materials will form a conventional crystal.
 Many thermotropic LCs exhibit a variety of phases as temperature is changed.
-For instance, on heating a particular type of LC molecule (called mesogen) may exhibit various smectic phases followed by the nematic phase and finally the isotropic phase as temperature is increased.
+For instance, a particular type of LC molecule (called a mesogen) may exhibit various smectic phases followed by the nematic phase and finally the isotropic phase as temperature is increased.
 An example of a compound displaying thermotropic LC behavior is para-azoxyanisole.